Nomination Period Opens: September 2, 2020

 - A current copy of the student’s unofficial transcript.

-Recipients of the scholarship will be invited to attend and receive their awards at the Iverson Bell Symposium held in Washington, DC, March 5 - 7, 2021.
-Student travel and lodging to the meeting will be covered as a part of the scholarship award.
+Recipients of the scholarship will be invited to attend the virtual Annual Conference in March 2021.
 The recipient will be notified in December.

 For more information please contact,